 - Have actionable steps for each tip

-- Be able to visualise the tips with real examples
+- Be able to visualize the tips with real examples

-- Get hyped to grow your small business using Facebook advertising
+- Get hyped to grow your business' Facebook page using advertising

-Before we start with our top Facebook marketing tips, here are some prerequisites you will need:
+Before we start with our top Facebook page tips, here are some prerequisites you will need:

 If you still need to finish these steps, then now would be a good time to bookmark this page so that you can refer to it while you are finishing off the pre-requisites.

-Let’s get started with the effective Facebook advertising tips for small businesses recommended by experts:
+Let's take a deep dive into the effective Facebook marketing tips for small businesses recommended by experts:

 1. Try look-alike audience as a cold audience

-When you start with Facebook ads, you already have an idea of what kind of people to target.
+When you start with ads on your Facebook page, you already have an idea of what kind of people to target.
 Often, it happens that when you are defining the audience of your Facebook ad, you realize that your audience definition is too broad.
 Or you may be reaching a lot of people, but your engagement and conversions are very low than what you expected.
 This can happen when you are not reaching the right kind of audience.

 If you already have an idea of what kind of audience is already interested in your business, then you can try to create a look-alike audience.
 Look-alike audience refers to other Facebook users that share similar traits or have similar interests than the custom audiences that you defined.

-Facebook claims that the size of custom audiences is an important decision to make.
+Facebook claims that the size of this audience is an important decision to make.
 If you have a larger audience, then it is likely that your ad will reach more people, but the conversions might not be as high.
 It is nice to add your best customers as a source audience.
 This is a great way to reach more customers who are most likely to convert.

-To sum up, here are the key features of lookalike audiences:
+To sum up, here are the key features of lookalike audiences for your Facebook page: